glacials/twos.dev/src/cold/apple.md

 Everything you’ve heard about the AirPods Pro noise cancellation is true.
 Transparency mode is so good that more than once I’ve forgotten they’re in my ears.
-They’ve more than replaced my Bose QuietComfort 35 IIs.
+They’ve more than replaced my Bose QuietComfort 35 IIs, even for flights.

-Ecosystem effects of AirPods include automatic switching between devices based on attention, and Siri integration slightly worse than Pixel Buds's Google Assistant integration.
+Ecosystem effects of AirPods include automatic switching between devices based on attention, and a Siri integration slightly worse than Pixel Buds's Google Assistant integration.

 ### Gmail → iCloud Mail {#mail}